Trump Needs a Deal with Russia and China to Fix the Economy

 That should be easy to do for a president who wrote “The Art of the Deal.”
 The fact that U.S. exports to China account for one-third of China’s sales to U.S. looks like we have nothing to sell – or, worse, that U.S. is simply humiliated as a trade partner.
 In the case of E.U., Japan and South Korea U.S. exports are one-half of what those countries are selling to the U.S.

 The overriding consideration here is peace and an end to the drain on American resources by trans-Atlantic “free defense riders” -- in cases where American security and national interests are not directly involved.
-The U.S. could then have more means to keep updating its defense capabilities with a clear understanding that a nuclear war is an unthinkable threat to humanity.
+The U.S. could then have more means to keep updating its defense capabilities, with a clear understanding that a nuclear war is an unthinkable threat to humanity.

 A deal with Russia to secure its western borders is an urgent matter to review and stabilize the European security architecture.
 And so is the end to the vacuous play with the One-China policy and the South China Sea navigation and overflight.